adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 ## Build and Run

 Now it's the time to build and run your app.
-But before you do so I recommend you to cleanup your solution directory to make sure that you perform a "clean" build.
+But before you do so I recommend you to clean up your solution directory to make sure that you perform a "clean" build.
 What works best for me:

 ``` cmd
 // commit your changes, close VS